 - Any wolf hybrids

-Getting home insurance when you have one of these pawsome puppers is difficult, but it’s not impossible.
-You can still find coverage even if your dog is a restricted breed.
+Getting home insurance when you have one of these pawsome puppers can be difficult, but it’s not impossible.
+In fact, some states no longer allow insurance companies to restrict breeds.
+Plus, you may be able to find animal liability insurance even if your dog is a restricted breed.

 You want to be upfront with your insurer if your dog is on the restricted breed list.
 There may be consequences, but it’s better to know there’s an issue than to think you’re covered when you’re not.
 Plus, you may be able to work something out with the provider.